In order to really grow your freelance business, you should take on FEWER clients.

 Working with crappy clients, getting paid less than you deserve, and doing work you don’t believe in are all signs you could be doing something else to improve your business and see it pay off down the road.

+So how can you apply all of this to your freelance business?
 First, realize you need to cut off low-value clients in order to scale up.
 If not today, then at some point in the near future.
+Here’s how to professionally fire a client.

 With limited capacity, you can only take on so many clients.
 If a low-value client is taking up one of your precious seats, it’s like an anchor weighing you down and eating up your time and energy.